There are Two Paradigms in America Trying to Operate Today

 His account of being rescued from suicide is amazing.

 Does he know Jesus Christ as Lord?
-Probably, but I think he is on his way.
+Probably not yet, but I think he is on the way.

 I, the token, blue-eyed millennial, was present to soak up the wisdom of those who have gone before me.
 Like much of my generation, I grew up without a single male role model and have tried to put myself in the company of the men whenever possible.